outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

-    - identify identifying/determining/generative variables of useful structures (like opposites, spectrums, networks) of useful structures that are found to be common across problem-solving structures
+    - identify identifying/determining/generative variables of useful structures (like opposites, spectrums, networks) of useful structures that are found to be common across problem-solving structures to 'find/derive/generate new solution automation workflows'
       - example:
         - dichotomies/opposites like the dichotomy between 'variables/requirements' and 'generative/limiting functions' are particularly useful in problem-solving
         - networks like 'equivalent alternate interchangeable functions' or 'functions forming interaction layers' are particularly useful in problem-solving
         - interfaces like 'structures that can support high variation' are particularly useful in problem-solving
-      - the variables of these structures are:
+      - the interface variables of these structures are:
         - corresponding math structures of each structure (an 'opposite' structure might have a corresponding math structure of a 'decision tree fork' if they are mutually exclusive or a 'spectrum' if its a continuum)
         - structural variables
           - an 'opposite' structure can vary in terms of its exclusivity, continuity & other variables